OpenLLMteam/openllm/CHECKLIST.md

 # Pre-Launch Checklist

-Use this checklist before deploying your Discord LLM Bot.
+Use this checklist before deploying OpenLLM.

 ## Prerequisites